upbound/docs/content/development-extensions/vscode-extensions.md

 - Ensure you're using an official Upbound provider with bundled schemas.
 - Check that the provider version in your `upbound.yaml` file matches the installed provider version.
-- Reload your VSCode window or restart VSCode.
+- Reload your Visual Studio Code window or restart Visual Studio Code.